polarities/PyXC/docs/source/rst_files/install.rst

 From source
 ^^^^^^^^^^^

-Execute following codes in your desired folder location.
+Execute the following codes in your desired folder location

 .. code-block:: bash